-Thanks to their distinctive colors and lively calls, warblers are a favorite among birders.
-However sightings can be rare due to the warbler's migratory nature, feeding habits, and sometime-endangered status.
+Thanks to their distinctive colours and lively calls, warblers are a favourite among birders.
+However, sightings can be rare due to the warbler's migratory nature, feeding habits, and sometime-endangered status.

 Warblers is a handy reference for watching these fast-moving and elusive birds.
 It explains why warblers are difficult to spot and what you can do to see more of them.
 It accurately identifies 42 species found in the Great Lakes region and eastern North America.
 By focusing on this one family within a defined geographical area, the book's format is compact yet packed with information.

 - Crisp, clean images of the warblers in their natural environment.

 - Comparison pages group similar-looking birds on a single spread for quick reference.